Fraud prevention: How to stay safe from bank fraud.

 4. Don’t feel pressured or rushed.

-Fraudsters will often use high-pressure tactics to make you feel intimidated or afraid.
-If you feel pushed into making an immediate payment, for example, end contact immediately.
+Fraudsters will often use high-pressure tactics to create a sense of urgency and make you feel intimidated, afraid, or rushed.
+If you feel pushed into making an immediate payment or disclosing personal information including banking access codes and passwords, for example, end contact immediately.

 5. If you know or suspect that fraud activity has occurred, contact us right away